 Though it usually improves on its own by the time the child reaches his or her first birthday, heartburn in infants can be difficult to treat.
 One study that reviewed several common home heartburn relief methods showed that most didn't work -- including putting the infant to sleep in a more upright position (even though this is still recommended), thickening the baby formula, or using a pacifier.
 Burping your infant or keeping him upright for about 30 minutes after feeding may help, though.

-Medications are effective treatments for heartburn that doesn't improve on its own, but should not be considered the first course of treatment.
+Medications can be effective treatments for heartburn that doesn't improve on its own, but should not be considered the first course of treatment.
 Heartburn drugs include: